spekulatius/PHPScraper/websites/examples/scrape-images.md

  */
 ```

-::: tip
+::: tip SEO
-The `alt` text (with the [keywords of the content](/examples/extract-keywords)) is used by search engines for image-based searches.
+The `alt`-text (with the [keywords of the content](/examples/extract-keywords)) is used by search engines for image-based searches.
+Make sure to always define it.
 :::